All Episodes

 Either way, we have found someone who needs to be ushered out of the country.

-All illegal immigration poses a threat of varying severity, of course, but this is an attempt to shut down our our degree of caring about a huge percentage of illegal immigrants who are just here for our jobs.
+All illegal immigration poses a threat of varying severity, of course, but this is an attempt to shut down our degree of caring about a huge percentage of illegal immigrants who are just here for our jobs.

 I know.

-Well it's it's the forgotten word.
+It's the forgotten word.

 We're referred to as anti-immigration.

-No one is anti well, I know a couple of folks who are.
+No one is anti-well, I know a couple of folks who are.

 No one is anti-immigration.